Thomas Gibson-Carmichael, 1st Baron Carmichael

 Thomas David Gibson-Carmichael, 1st Baron Carmichael, (18 March 1859 – 16 January 1926), known as Sir Thomas Gibson-Carmichael, 11th Baronet, between 1891 and 1912, was a Scottish Liberal politician and colonial administrator.
 He was also a keen naturalist.

 Background and education

 Born near Edinburgh, Scotland, Carmichael was the eldest son of Reverend Sir William Henry Gibson-Carmichael, 10th Baronet, and Eleanora Anne Anderson, daughter of David Anderson.

 He was educated at the Wixenford House school of Cowley Powles, then near Eversley in Wixenford and St John's College, Cambridge.
 He succeeded his father as 11th Baronet in 1891.

 Political career

 Carmichael was Private Secretary to George Trevelyan and Lord Dalhousie, when Secretaries for Scotland.
-He unsuccessfully contested Peebles and Selkirk in 1892 but was successfully returned as Liberal Member of Parliament for Midlothian in 1895, succeeding William Ewart Gladstone.
+He unsuccessfully contested for Peebles and Selkirk in 1892 but was successfully returned as Liberal Member of Parliament for Midlothian in 1895, succeeding William Ewart Gladstone.
 He continued to represent this constituency until the 1900 general election.
 During this period, Carmichael leased Malleny House and Garden.
-He developed the gardens, as well as organising decorative ironwork to be added to the garden.
+He developed gardens, as well as organised decorative ironwork to be added to the garden.